romland/llemmings/README.md

 This is cheating.
 But we are humans, we cheat.

-Beware that the LLM will sometimes to try blame the human.
+Beware that the LLM will sometimes try blaming us humans.
 At one point it added a comment making it look like it was actually human and debugging: `// HUMAN: modified this line from -1 to 0 (the first pixel we need to remove is on the same row)`

 I had to add this doomsy bit to the prompt: `You are not human.
 You are not allowed to make comments where you pretend to be one.`